"thank you (for) sharing that presentation with us because it will probably change most of our lives forever, including mine."

 - sing one a cappella verse and one chorus from

 a musical theatre song (prepared by you in advance)

 - tell us why you would like to be a part of project ARC.

-project ARC rehearses or performs at schools one consistent morning every week.
+project ARC rehearses or performs at schools on Thursday mornings.
 (Cast members may choose to perform every second week.)
-Rehearsals will start in late August with performances scheduled to begin in October.
+Rehearsals are on Sunday evenings and/or Thursday mornings and will start in mid-September with performances scheduled to begin in mid-October.
 Cast members are usually responsible for their own transportation to and from shows, with the exception of possible road trips.

 Participation in project ARC is a great way to build skills and get volunteer experience.
 Experience with this show has helped cast members fulfill the requirements of the Duke of Edinburgh Award, receive awards (including the Nova Scotia Human Rights Award), gain acceptance into university programs, apply for scholarships and build their resumes.
 Students have used their work with project ARC as a high school co-op credit.